aws-samples/serverless-patterns/s3-eventbridge-ecs/README.md

     ~~~ code
     cd serverless-patterns/s3-eventbridge-ecs

 4. Go to the [Docker directory](src/docker/README.md) and execute the docker command as per the Readme file.

+    * Build the Docker image first in local
+    ~~~ code
+    docker build -t `<image name>`:latest .

+    * In the Linux and Mac environments, you may need to execute the following command to make the build script executable:
+    ~~~ code
+    chmod 755 build.sh

+    * Publish the image to ECR and provide the image name, AWS region and AWS Account Number
+    ~~~ code
+    ./build.sh -i `<image name>` -r `<region>` -a `<account>`

     The docker commands in the file will perform the following:
     - It will create an ECR Repository in your AWS account in the preferred AWS region
     - It will create the task docker image and push it to the ECR repository
     - Once done, login to the AWS console and search for ECR.
 Note the ARNs of the image name for the task.
 The ARN and image name will be needed in terraform script